ThomasMatlak/poa/readme.txt

 ------------
 To run the program, complie source code and run the executable

+Optinal command line parameters are `--players` to indicate the number of players, `--nodes` to indicate how many nodes to use,and `--length` to indicate the maximum length of a graph edge.

 Author
 ------
 Thomas Matlak - The College of Wooster: class of 2018